-Ankle Arthroscopy Introduction
+Ankle Arthroscopy Facts

 Ankle arthroscopy is a surgical procedure that uses a fiber-optic viewing camera and small surgical tools to operate in and around the ankle joint through small incisions.
 Ankle arthroscopy is performed for the surgical evaluation and treatment of a variety of ankle conditions.
 Arthroscopic surgery can have a quicker recovery time than traditional open surgery.